madam-research-group/seminar/README.md

 ##### Anna Kozak  <sup>\[Warsaw University of Technology] </sup>

 > <div style="text-align:justify">One core challenge in machine learning is balancing model performance with interpretability.
 Various approaches aim to make advanced machine learning techniques more understandable without sacrificing their predictive power.
-During this presentation, we will explore:
+During this presentation, we will explore:</div>
-  *   Methods for improving model interpretability while maintaining performance.
+>  *   Methods for improving model interpretability while maintaining performance.
-  *   Tree-based modeling approaches and automated machine learning solutions.
+>  *   Tree-based modeling approaches and automated machine learning solutions.
-  *   Data preparation and feature engineering techniques for better model performance.
+>  *   Data preparation and feature engineering techniques for better model performance.
-  *   Maintaining interpretability in ensemble models.</div>
+>  *   Maintaining interpretability in ensemble models.

 ###### 28.05.2024